marcusletric/angularjs-interview/README.md

 # Angularjs-interview
-This appliocation is coding task for interview purposes
+This application is coding task for interview purposes

 ## Installation
 1. Download and setup node package manager https://nodejs.org